 Interest expense, net of amounts capitalized.
-"Interest expense, net of amounts capitalized" primarily includes interest expense associated with our debt and capital lease obligations (net of capitalized interest), and amortization of debt issuance costs.
+"Interest expense, net of amounts capitalized" primarily includes interest expense associated with our 6 1/2% Senior Secured Notes due 2019 and our 7 5/8% Senior Notes due 2021 (collectively, the "Notes"), other our debt and capital lease obligations (net of capitalized interest), and amortization of debt issuance costs.

 Earnings before interest, taxes, depreciation and amortization ("EBITDA").
-EBITDA is defined as "Net income (loss) attributable to HSS" plus "Interest expense, net of amounts capitalized" net of "Interest income," "Income taxes" and "Depreciation and amortization."
+EBITDA is defined as "Net income (loss) attributable to HSS" plus "Interest expense, net of amounts capitalized" net of "Interest income," "Income taxes (provision) benefit, net" and "Depreciation and amortization."
 EBITDA is not a measure determined in accordance with GAAP.
 This "non-GAAP measure" is reconciled to "Net income (loss) attributable to HSS" in our discussion of "Results of Operations" below.
 EBITDA should not be considered a substitute for operating income, net income or any other measure determined in accordance with GAAP.
 Conceptually, EBITDA measures the amount of income generated each period that could be used to service debt, pay taxes and fund capital expenditures.
 EBITDA should not be considered in isolation or as a substitute for measures of performance prepared in accordance with GAAP.
 EBITDA is used by our management as a measure of operating efficiency and overall financial performance for benchmarking against our peers and competitors.
 Management believes EBITDA provides meaningful supplemental information regarding liquidity and the underlying operating performance of our business.
 Management also believes that EBITDA is useful to investors because it is frequently used by securities analysts, investors and other interested parties to evaluate companies in our industries.